-Drilling Ceramic Tile
+How to Drill Ceramic Tile

 The drill bit smoked and turned cherry red.
 I need to get this job done before my wife comes back from her business trip.
-Help me Tim, you are my only hope.
+Help me, Tim, you're my only hope.
 Jonathon O., Los Angeles, CA

 DEAR JONATHON: Buddy, you are going to owe me big time.
 I am going to make you look like a home-improvement super hero.
 But to do so, you might have to buy a new drill and a few special drill bits.

 Why is Ceramic Tile Hard?